joyent/vera/docs/use_cases.md

 ```

 When the client goes away, the previous data will be purged from Vera.
 Since
-DNS can be cached, we can assume that eventually consistant reads are OK.
+DNS can be cached, we can assume that eventually consistent reads are OK.
 The
 DNS servers could be any process that knows how to HTTP GET.
 For example, if
 the DNS server got a request for `1.moray.coal.joyent.us`. it would reverse the
 path and do an HTTP get to Vera at `GET /data/dns/us/joyent/coal/moray/1